alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 ---
 You'll need a licence to export ‘controlled drugs’ that:

-* could have ‘street value’, for example, morphine or codeine
+* [could have ‘street value’](#export-drugs-which-could-be-sold-recreationally), for example, morphine or codeine
-* could be used to torture or kill people - these are called barbiturates
+* [could be used in lethal injections](#export-barbituates-which-could-be-used-for-lethal-injections) - these are called barbiturates

 There are separate rules if you’re exporting any type of controlled drug to the Channel Islands or propanol to the US.

 $CTA